cncf/kubernetes-community-days/content/organizing-timeline.md

 Website:

 * Collect speaker bios, headshots, session abstracts.
-Continue to update the website with new sponsors, keynote speakers and distinguished speakers.
+Continue to update the event with new sponsors, keynote speakers and distinguished speakers.
 * Agenda
  * Begin to finalize and publish the agenda.
  * Consider creating 1-2 main themes for the event.

-Complete venue walk through and detail assessment:
+Complete venue walk through and detail assessment (in person):

 * Confirm actual needs for A/V, signage, projection, wireless network connection, etc.
 * Identify any potential venue trouble spots and begin to plan to deal with them
-* Create event registration page:
+* Create event registration page
-* Use Eventbrite to create your registration page.
-Note: Eventbrite will not release the funds collected for the event until 5 days after the event so plan finances accordingly.
 * Be sure to add in the demographic questions to the registration page listed above.
 * Be sure to include the privacy policy on the registration page.

 Plan out and launch event promotion:

-* Identify the ways to promote the event in as many useful channels as possible -  social media, meetups,  blogs, emails and posted flyers
+* Identify the ways to promote the event in as many useful channels as possible -  social media, meetups,  blogs, emails, and posted flyers
 * Ask your sponsors to help promote the event in their channels
-* Consider issuing a local Press Release to promote the keynote speakers. (you may also just want to post a blog - it will save money and hassle
+* Consider issuing a local Press Release to promote the keynote speakers. (you may also just want to post a blog - it will save money and hassle)
 * Please note there is a Press Kit on the Kubernetes Community Days Tool kit.
 * CNCF needs to review and approve any press release before it is distributed over the wire.